jkcshea/ivmte/vignettes/ivmte.md

 ### Point Identified Models

 By default, `ivmte` will determine if the model is point identified.
-This typically occurs when `ivlike`, `components` and `subset` are such that they have more (non-redundant) components than there are free parameters in `m0` and `m1`.
-If the model is point identified, then the bounds will typically shrink to a point.
+Under the moment approach, this typically occurs when `ivlike`, `components` and `subset` are such that they have more (non-redundant) components than there are free parameters in `m0` and `m1`.
+Under the regression approach, point identification occurs when the design matrix is full-rank.

+Under the moment approach, if the model is point identified, then the bounds will typically shrink to a point.
 The `ivmte` function will then estimate the target parameter using quadratic loss and the optimal two-step GMM weighting matrix for moments.
 If the model is known to be